EnergyModelsX

 withprev and its application

-As outlined, neither OperationalScenarios or RepresentativePeriods where available in the initial development of EMX.
-However, the adjustments towards including these were limited to constraints that require the previous periods, that is constraints declared through the withprev functionality.
-All other constraints did not require any changes as the respective TimePeriods included the required information.
+As outlined, neither OperationalScenarios nor RepresentativePeriods were available in the initial development of EMX.
+However, the adjustments toward including these were limited to constraints that require the previous periods, that is, constraints declared through the withprev functionality.
+All other constraints did not require any changes, as the respective TimePeriods included the required information.

 While it can be tempting to design models from the initial stage to include both operational scenarios and representative periods, it is beneficial to avoid including these.
-TimeStruct simplifies the introduction of either TimeStructure in a latter stage.
+TimeStruct simplifies the introduction of either TimeStructure at a later stage.
 It is hence significantly easier to develop a model without considering complex time structures.

-If you do not have any constraints depending on the previous periods, you even do not have to do any changes to your model when including OperationalScenarios or RepresentativePeriods.
+If you do not have any constraints depending on the previous periods, you do not even have to make any changes to your model when including OperationalScenarios or RepresentativePeriods.

 Chunks for unit commitment